stjo0306/getAirlineData/README.md

   NodeJS v14.20.0
   npm v6.14.17

+Running the code in windows

+open command prompt where the program is dropped and run the following command:

+`C:\path\to\executable>getAirlineData.exe <number>`

+Development:

-To install the necessary packages to run the program use the following command
+`npm install` to install the packages necessary to develop this program `npm start` will run the code natively using node

-`npm install`

-To run the code use the following command from within the project directory:

-`npm start`
+`npm run build` will package the project into an executable file under the `dist/` directory